A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Take it from us - sales quotas are hard work.

 That said, they shouldn’t stop you from being motivated to achieve your goals.
-One thing is never to forget the formula for setting sales quotas:
+One thing is to never forget the formula for setting sales quotas:

 There may be pitfalls in setting quotas, such as unrealistic targets, lack of flexibility, or ignoring market conditions.
-Still, you can always combat them through proper monitoring and adjustment of sales quotas.
+Still, you can always combat them through proper monitoring and adjustment of your sales quotas.